 I am impressed by the three waiters at the Seattle Westin Hotel, who bring me hot water when my Rotary Club meets.
-In fact, one African American waiter pays attention to where I sit for the Rotary meeting.
+In fact, one waiter pays attention to where I sit for the Rotary meeting.
 Such fine service.

 Just remember that the water temperature shouldn’t be so hot that it burns your tongue.
 Yes, you can mix in some cold water.

 If you prefer drinking cold water during the summer and hot water during the winter, it’s still fine.
 But if you can adapt to drinking warm water all year round, you will notice that your health will improve over a period of time.

 No one can change habits overnight.
 Take baby steps — one cup at a time.
 Hot water costs less than a fraction of a cent of electricity to make.
 Why not drink the best and cheapest health alternative!